jftung/docker-network/README.md

 ### Jenkins

+> **TODO** Integrate Jenkins with GitHub to automatically deploy new versions to
+> the AWS EC2 prod server.

 Another web app provided behind the Nginx revers proxy is a Jenkins server.
 The current primary purpopse of this Jenkins instance is to provide continuous integration and deployment for the [beale.ga](https://beale.ga) Nginx website.